vinefeeder/Sundry/Subtitle Translate Workflow/README.md

 Place the newly translated srt files back into the video folder.
 Remove the old srt files

 Run the python file mux_prompt to batch mux the existing videos with its new subtitle track

+** qsm files
+If you have subtitle files in qsm format use the converter to change to srt